Iam-Mak/Case-Studies/README.md

 ### Key Findings
-- On summer weekends, casual riders' demand on bikes are larger than members.
+- On weekends, casual riders' demand on bikes are larger than members.
+- Casual riders prefer to take longer trips averaging 26 minutes per trip compared to members who average only 13 minutes.
+- Average trip duration of casual riders is more than twice that of member rider over any given day of the week cumulatively.
 - During the day, averagely, **12 PM to 7 PM** is the peak time when number of rides of casual riders are greater than 150K.
 - Top three start stations for casual riders are **1) Streeter Dr & Grand Ave**, **2) Millennium Park** **3) Michigan Ave & Oak St**

 ## Recommendations
+- Saturday is effective in case of casual riders whereas it is the most effective day for marketing and we can bring some discount or promotion package.
+- In July there is a peak in numbers of rides so promotion and packages for membership is recommended at that time.
 - We can introduce Weekend Pass for casual riders as we have more casual riders on weekend.
-- We can introduce Pass with Limited no. of rides a riders can take in a month or a Year.
+- Offer discounted pricing during non-busy hours so that casual riders might choose to use bikes more often and level out demand over the day.
 - We can introduce Premium Pass service for Bike reservation during peek Biking seasons.